IsaacSchemm/Pandacap/README.md

 Pandacap will also look for Bluesky profile data (name and icon) when it refreshes the feed (every 8 hours, just like for RSS feeds).

-When viewing an Bluesky post while logged in, Pandacap will offer you the option to like or reply to the post with an attached atproto account, or with Bridgy Fed (if both you and the other user have it turned on).
+If you view a Bluesky post while logged in, and Pandacap detects that the post is available via Bridgy Fed, it will show that version of the post, to allow you to like and reply to it.

 All data is fetched (unauthenticated) from the individual user's PDS, using `com.atproto.repo.listRecords`; the Bluesky AppView is not used.